 Since moving into the urban equivalent of a tiny house, I’ve learned to be very, very creative with storage.
 One of the ways I keep my art supplies handy but neatly organized is by using vintage luggage– especially train cases.
 Train cases make perfect storage for illustration markers, artists paint storage, and place to tuck away important papers.

 I’m constantly spotting luggage at second-hand shops and flea markets now that I’ve got an eye for it.
 I’ve even picked up a few at the pop-up flea market at Pike Place Market a few blocks from my apartment in Seattle.
-When I lived in rural Missouri, vintage luggage was a rare find but in populous Seattle, even though the population boom is recent, vintage luggage has been easy enough to find that I can be a little picky.
+Online vintage suitcase sales make it easy to gather the shapes, colors, and sizes you need to perfect your vintage suitcase collection.

 How to Get Rid of a Smell Inside Vintage Luggage:

 I’m a sucker for the perfect color/design combo and/or my favorite vintage luggage brand (Skyway Luggage) so I’ve ended up with a few pieces of vintage luggage with a lingering odor.
 One Late 1970’s model train case had such a heavily perfumed odor that my best friend named it “Blanch” and would greet it by name each time she entered the room where it was airing out.